-- 1. A student must have available transportation to travel to all required clinical experiences.
-Clinical hours may vary from 6 12 hours and may be scheduled at any time of day or night.
-Clinical hours may involve weekends. - 2.
-Beaufort County Community College has an Accessibility Services Coordinator (ASC) available to provide consulting and planning strategies for students who have documented disabilities.
-Refer to the Services for Students with Special Needs Procedure outlined on the BCCC website.
-Students who feel that they are in need of these services should make an appointment with the ASC in order to apply for services.
+1. A student must have available transportation to travel to all required clinical experiences.
+Clinical hours may vary from 6 - 12 hours and may be scheduled at any time of day or night.
+Clinical hours may involve weekends.

+- 2. Beaufort County Community College has an Accessibility Services Coordinator (ASC) available to provide consulting and planning strategies for students who have documented disabilities.
+(See student catalog) Students who feel that they are in need of these services should make an appointment with the ASC in order to apply for services.
 Students are then required to acquire sufficient documentation to support their requests.
 The ASC must have the documentation to formulate a written plan for accommodations.
 Accommodations will take place when a written plan has been received by the Director of Nursing (DON) or PN Lead Instructor from the ASC.
 Faculty will cooperate with the ASC to assure that reasonable accommodations for class and clinical are met. - G. Final admission is contingent upon assessment of physical and emotional health evidence that is indicative of the applicant's ability to provide safe nursing care to the public.